AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module1/ex2.md

 * Who is this customer?
 * What does this customer do?

-However, the question ```Who is this customer?``` is a very open question that has many answers.
+However, the question "Who is this customer?" is a very open question that has many answers.
 When your company wants to see this question answered, you're looking for demographic information like First Name, Last Name and Address.
 But also for contact information like an Email Address or a Mobile Phone Number.
 And also for information linked to Language, OptIn/OptOut and maybe even Profile Pictures.
 And finally, what you really need to know, is how we'll be identifying this customer in the various systems that your company uses.

-The same thing goes for the question ```What does this customer do?```.
+The same thing goes for the question "What does this customer do?".
 It's a very open question with many answers.
 When your company wants to see this question answered, you're looking for any interaction a customer has has had with any of your online and offline properties.
 Which pages or products have been visited?
 Has this customer added a product to his cart or even purchased an item?
 What device and browser has been used to browse the website?
 What kind of information is this customer looking for and how can we use that to configure and deliver a delightful experience to this customer?
 And finally, what we really need to know, is how we'll be identifying this customer in the various systems that your company will use.

 ## Exercise 1.1 - Who is this customer?

-Capturing the answer to ```Who is this customer?``` for your company is done through the Login/Registration-page.
+Capturing the answer to "Who is this customer?" for your company is done through the Login/Registration-page.

 ![Data Ingestion](./images/lb_register_dtl.png)

 From a Schema perspective, we look at this as a ``Class``.
-The question: ```Who is this customer?```is something that we define in the Class ``XDM Individual Profile``.
+The question: "Who is this customer?"is something that we define in the Class ``XDM Individual Profile``.

-So when you create an XDM Schema to capture the answer to ```Who is this customer?```, first of all, you'll need to create and define 1 schema that references the class ``XDM Individual Profile``.
+So when you create an XDM Schema to capture the answer to "Who is this customer?", first of all, you'll need to create and define 1 schema that references the class ``XDM Individual Profile``.

 To specify what kind of answers can be given to that question, you'll need to define Mixins.
 Mixins are extensions of the Profile-class, and have very specific configurations.
-For instance, demographic information like First Name, Last Name, Gender and Birthday are part of the Mixin: ```Profile Person Details```.
+For instance, demographic information like First Name, Last Name, Gender and Birthday are part of the Mixin: ``Profile Person Details``.

 Secondly, your company needs to decide how to identify this customer.
 In the case of your company, the main identifier for a known customer might be a specific customer ID, like for instance an email address.
 But technically, there are other ways of identifying a customer at your company, like using a mobile phone number.
 In this lab, we'll define the email address as the primary identifier and the phone number as a secondary identifier.

 Lastly, it's important to distinguish the channel on which data was captured.
-In this case, we'll be talking about Website Registrations and the schema that needs to be defined needs to reflect ```Where``` the registration data was captured.
+In this case, we'll be talking about Website Registrations and the schema that needs to be defined needs to reflect "Where" the registration data was captured.
 The channel will also have an important role in influencing what data is captured.
 As such, it's a best practice to define schema's for every combination of channel, primary identifier and type of data collected.

 Based on the above, you'll need to configure a Schema in Adobe Experience Platform.